 WHY UTILITIES NEED DEDICATED RUN-AND-MAINTAIN SUPPORT — NOT JUST A PROJECT TEAM

-Utilities run some of the most unforgiving operational environments in existence.
+Utility operational technology systems support critical infrastructure where reliability, availability, and data integrity are essential to daily operations.
 A historian that stops collecting.
 A SCADA interface that quietly drops tags.
 A patch that never got applied because no one owned it.
 These aren't dramatic failures — they're the slow drift that erodes system reliability until something actually breaks.

 The honest reason it happens: the people responsible for these systems are already stretched thin.
 In most utility OT environments, there is no dedicated OT administrator.
 The engineer managing your PI historian is also supporting field devices, fielding operator calls, coordinating with IT on network changes, and contributing to capital projects.
 Your OT systems are one responsibility among many — and day-to-day system health is exactly the kind of work that gets deferred when everything else is on fire.